Tejal Rao: Early life and education

 Rao was born in London, but spent time in Kuwait, Sudan, and France during her youth before settling in Cobb County, Georgia as a teenager.
+Rao's mother was born in Uganda and her father was raised in India.

 Rao attended Emerson College, where she earned a BA in literature.
-Rao's mother was born in Uganda and her father was raised in India.

 Career

 In 2012, Rao joined The Village Voice as a food critic.
 In 2013, Rao won the James Beard Foundation’s Craig Claiborne Distinguished Restaurant Review Award for her work for The Village Voice.

 In 2014, Rao joined Bloomberg as a food editor and restaurant critic.
 In 2016, she won the James Beard Foundation’s Craig Claiborne Distinguished Restaurant Review Award once again, this time for her work at Bloomberg.
-In the same year, Rao joined the New York Times as a food department staff writer and monthly columnist for its magazine.
-In 2018, she was named the New York Times first California restaurant critic, to better serve the growing number of New York Times readers in the state.
-In 2021, Rao was named the New York Times writer for the vegetarian recipe newsletter The Veggie.
+In the same year, Rao joined The New York Times as a food department staff writer and monthly columnist for its magazine.
+In 2018, she was named The New York Times first California restaurant critic, to better serve the growing number of New York Times readers in the state.

+In 2021, Rao was named The New York Times writer for the vegetarian recipe newsletter The Veggie.
+Although she is not a vegetarian, Rao enjoys cooking vegetarian food.

+In June 2025, The New York Times appointed Rao as one of its two new chief restaurant critics, marking a shift toward nationally focused restaurant coverage and ending the tradition of critic anonymity.

 Rao has also contributed to a range of other publications, such as The Atlantic, Edible, and Gourmet, among others.

+Personal life

+In December 2020, she contracted COVID-19 and lost her sense of smell.
+She used smell therapy to regain it over the course of two months.
+She lives in Los Angeles.